immutag/immutag/README.md

 Every file version can be cryptographically reconstructed.
 The local file store uses git-annex.
 That also gives the user a distributed versioned file system and sharing.
 There are plans to make ipfs work out-of-the-box, but developers can drop-it-in on their own.
 The metadata and tags are stored locally on a single file.
 It's versioned with git.
 That means any updates to the tags or metadata can be cryptographically mapped to a specific version of the file (remember, it's on git-annex).

-A user can roll the state of immutag backwards and forward and also show the generations.
+A user can roll the state of immutag backwards and forwards and list the generations.

-`imt rollback [generation]`
+`imt rollback <store-name>`

-`imt generation`
+`imt list-generations <store-name>`

-`imt rollforward [generation]`
+`imt rollforward <store-name>`

 immutag is made up of two version controlled directories: metadata and store. immutag looks up the store hash from the file list. immutag automatically records the store's hash on each tagging operation to the file-list header.

 ### Directory and file structure

 An immutag directory has the following structure and includes everything needed for immutag to work.
-The idea is to allow the user to initialize immutag wherever they please on the host filesystem, like with git.
-It may be best to avoid having a global vs local install system, which adds complications.
-Perhaps the user just chooses how they want to set it up.
-If they want a global-like setup, they can earmark a specific immutag directory that will be for systemwide efforts.

 ```
 $HOME/immutag